PennLINC/babs/docs/source/babs-merge.rst

         --project-root /path/to/my_BABS_project

-It's usually not necessary to add the other two arguments (``--chunk-size``, ``--trial-run``), as those two arguments are mainly for developer's to use.
+It's usually not necessary to add the other two arguments (``--chunk-size``, ``--trial-run``), as those two arguments are mainly for developers to use.

 **********************
 Detailed description